 In October 2002, a discernment group was convened with a denominational minister functioning as the facilitator.
-The discernment group was comprised of 9 people: 3 Harrisonburg District representatives, 3 representative from Virginia Conference and 3 representatives from Broad Street.
+The discernment group was comprised of 9 people: 3 Harrison-burg District representatives, 3 representative from Virginia Conference and 3 representatives from Broad Street.
 This group met once and decided no further meeting was necessary.
 Broad Street had indicated a desire to continue in an advocacy role of accepting practicing homosexuals into their congregation.
 The consensus of the group was that further dialogue would not be helpful nor change positions.
 Additionally, the group urged a conference wide process to review Virginia Mennonite Conference processes dealing with differences of theology and practice.
 In light of the commitment by Broad Street to their position, the delegate body voted to dismiss Broad Street from VMC at its February 2003 delegate session.

 The practice of removing congregations from Virginia Conference as a means of discipline is a very new phenomenon.
 Historically, a bishop representing a district would discipline a minister for inappropriate behavior or for promoting a teaching that was inconsistent with the beliefs of the conference.
 Members of a congregation were disciplined for their failure to uphold the Rules and Disciplines of a Conference.
-In more recent times, great effort has been made to extend grace and forgiveness to persons who have failed to uphold the teaching position of the church through pastoral care and counseling.
+In more recent times, great effort has been made to extend grace and forgiveness to persons who have failed to uphold the teach-

+LEADERSHIP HANDBOOK FOR CONGREGATIONS, DISTRICTS, AND CREDENTIALED LEADERS IN VIRGINIA MENNONITE CONFERENCE Revised: September 2015 Page 97 of 110 ing position of the church through pastoral care and counseling.
 This approach was seen as more desirable then public announcements of discipline and other means of social ostracism.
 The practice of removing congregations from a conference has emerged as Mennonite Church USA has sought to deal with sexual ethics, specifically homosexual practice.
 Broad Street is the congregation that challenged Virginia Mennonite Conference's resolve to follow the membership guidelines of Mennonite Church USA.